Terms used:

 Medical Attention

-If medical attention is required, the Referee must stop the performance by an acoustic signal and instruct the music technician to stop the music.
+If medical attention is required (including a nose bleed), the Referee must stop the performance by an acoustic signal and instruct the music technician to stop the music.
 The Referee will allow a break of up to three minutes for the competitor to be assessed.
 If the Referee, on advice of medical, permits the competitor to continue skating, no deduction will apply.

 When the problem is resolved, the competitor will continue from the point of Interruption or, if the Interruption occurred at the entrance or during an element, which was called by the Technical Panel before the Interruption, at the point immediately following this element.
 The call made prior to the Interruption will stay.